apache/sling-whiteboard/resource-filter/README.md

 All types are converted to either a String or a Number.
 For direct equivalence the comparison is done as a String.
 For relational comparisons the object will be adapted to a number.

 ### Dates/Instants
-Dates are a special, there are multiple ways to enter a date.
+Dates are special, there are multiple ways to enter a date.

 In line, as part of the query, a date can be identified as a string that conforms to a standard ISO-8601 date time.